 Depending on the nature of the emergency, there are different response mechanisms that are activated in order to return to normal operating mode.
 The TSO, or country, where an emergency occurs covers the cost of, for example, the use of emergency power from a remedying party.
 The cost regulation is also agreed in each respective SOA.
+These include electricity balancing agreements88 and Chapter 3.2 describes how energy exchanged between TSOs should be priced.
+In addition, there is an agreement on Capacity Allocation and Capacity Management89 which describes in chapter 6 how costs are to be allocated and which calculation methods are to be used.
+Svenska Kraftnät is a government agency, which means that the Swedish state ultimately guarantees the authority's payments.

-For further and more detailed information, please refer to published material of the European Network of Transmission System Operators (ENTSO-E).82
+For further and more detailed information, please refer to published material of the European Network of Transmission System Operators (ENTSO-E).90